adriel-tech/adriel-tech.github.io/_posts/2021-11-12-BastilleBSD-Tips.md

 # Building jails

 We'll create the jail with Bastille, then activate the templates.
 This is considered a new project that needs some other setup.
-Once the jail is built and setup we will pop inside and customize what we want, play with it a bit.
-Once we are happy, we can copy any specific config changes out of the jail and into our next template nginx-TEST-final/usr/local/etc folder.
-We can then build a new jail with the modified configs already setup.
-Assuming we got everything working then this template is completed.
-I use my jails as work spaces also and port my changes back into my templates, and document them in the README in each template.
-This way I can view them on gitea/github, documenting your Bastillefile and putting notes in a README are advised.
+Once the jail is built and setup we will pop inside, customize what we want and play a bit.

 Create VNET jail:
 ~~~
-bastille create -V nginx-TEST 13.1-RELEASE 10.10.10.42 em0
+bastille create -V nginx-TEST-setup 13.1-RELEASE 10.10.10.42 em0
 ~~~

 Apply template to new jail:
 ~~~
-bastille template nginx-TEST adriel-tech/FreeBSD13-BastilleBSD-Tips/nginx-TEST-setup
+bastille template nginx-TEST-setup adriel-tech/FreeBSD13-BastilleBSD-Tips/nginx-TEST-setup
 ~~~

 Assuming there are no problems, we can enter the jail and play around.